For adoptive, kinship and foster families

-When: Second Thursday of the month, 6:00 to 8:00 pm
+When: Second Thursday of each month, 6-8 p.m.

-Where: Adoption Network Cleveland, 4614 Prospect Avenue East, Suite 550, Cleveland, OH 44103
+Where: Adoption Network Cleveland, 4614 Prospect Ave., Suite 550, Cleveland, 44103

 Parent Cafés are structured, small-group conversations that bring parents together to discuss issues that are important to them.
 These are essential tools used to engage parents directly in building protective factors and enhancing resiliency for families.
-In our commitment to provide support to families, we also recognize that the men in our families need support, too!
+In our commitment to provide support to families, we also recognize that men in our families need support, too!
 Fathers and men in other support roles — such as uncles, grandfathers, significant others, and mentors — are invited to join us.

 In addition to monthly meetings, regular social activities are also planned to help families connect with one another.
 For dates and times, visit our calendar.